Skip to main content

 • provides a foundation for newly presented research

-Example Literature Review, with Litmaps
+Example Literature Review with Litmaps

-Now, we'll walk through all the steps involved in how to do a literature review.
 Keep in mind, a literature review isn't a straight line from the first to last step.
 You'll loop over some of these steps, repeating them iteratively until you're satisfied.
-However, these steps are the basic structure you'll need to successfully complete a literature review.
+However, this is the basic structure you'll need to successfully complete a literature review.

 Let's get started!